WebOrigami/docs/src/content/framework/tutorial.md

 Because these static files are all in native web formats, your static site can be extremely fast.
 There are opportunities around the margins to make your site even faster, but this is already a good start on a performant site.

+## View your final site

 <span class="tutorialStep"></span> Find your site's shareable URL by clicking **Share** button in the upper right, then copy the URL for the **Live site**.

 Your site will have a URL like `https://<something>.glitch.me`.

 <span class="tutorialStep"></span> Open a new browser tab and navigate to that URL to see how your site will look to visitors.

 As long as you're working on your site, the Graph Origami server will be used to serve the content.
 At some point after you close the Glitch window, Glitch will rebuild the static files and stop the live server.
 From that point on, Glitch will serve the static files directly.
+After that point, the files will load much faster.

 ## Learn more